flan/staticdhcpd/branches/2.0.0/staticDHCPd/doc/customisation/configuration.rst

     :class:`databases.generic.CachingDatabase`; it is probably safe to inherit from the :class:`databases._sql._SQLDatabase` family, too, but its internal implementation is technically private
-  * If you need to tie into callbacks, like reinitialisation, you should do this as part of the callable's logic; the `callbacks` object is not available at the time that ``conf.py`` is first processed, but it is available while the callable is executed
+  * If you need to tie into :ref:`callbacks <scripting-callbacks>`, like reinitialisation, you should do this as part of the callable's logic; the ``callbacks`` object is not available at the time that ``conf.py`` is first processed, but it is available while the callable is executed

     * Alternatively, you can create the object at the ``conf.py`` level, write a simple ``lambda : _MY_INSTANTIATED_DATABASE_OBJECT`` as the callable, and